Mendoza, Argentina

 Is there a lot of diversity?
 Are people in Mendoza accepting of differences?

 "Mendoza is a diverse city with a population that is made up of people from many different backgrounds.
 The city is home to people of European, African, and Indigenous descent, as well as immigrants from other parts of Latin America.
-People in Mendoza are generally accepting of differences and embrace the diversity of their city," wrote a member in Mendoza.
+People in Mendoza are generally accepting of differences and embrace the diversity of their city," wrote one member in Mendoza.

 Get Quote